miroi/bagel_manual/source/multi/casscf.rst

 ===========

 CASSCF simultaneously optimizes the orbital coefficients and the CI coefficients of all the possible determinants generated from the active space.
-The state-averaging scheme for calculating excited states is also implemented.
-When no orbitals are specified as a input to CASSCF calculation, Hartree--Fock calculation is performed by default prior to CASSCF.
+The state-averaging scheme can be used for calculating excited states.
+When reference wavefunctions are given as a input to a CASSCF calculation, a Hartree--Fock calculation is performed by default prior to CASSCF.
 For the Hartree--Fock options, see the SCF section.

-The second-order algorithm is implemented in BAGEL.
-This algorithm is constructed of macroiterations and microiterations.
+A two-step second-order algorithm is implemented in BAGEL.
 At each macroiteration, the CI coefficient is optimized by FCI calculations and the orbitals are updated.
 Microiterations are used for iteratively solving augmented Hessian problems for orbital updates.

 The CASSCF algorithm in BAGEL is very robust.
 If it fails to converge, it is highly likely that your active space is wrong, or your guess orbitals are wrong.

-Command: ``casscf``
+Title: ``casscf``

 Keywords
 ========